kora-projects/kora-docs/mkdocs/docs/v2/en/guides/grpc-server.md

 ## What You'll Need { #youll-need }

-- JDK 17 or later
+- JDK 25 or later
-- Gradle 7+
+- Gradle 9+ (the reference applications use Gradle Wrapper `9.5.1`)
 - A text editor or IDE
 - Optional: `grpcurl` for manual RPC checks

+Kora artifacts are compiled for Java 25, so the JDK that compiles your code must be 25 or newer.

 ## Prerequisites { #prerequisites }